Is September a good time to visit the Galapagos Islands?

 September is a good time to visit for those who are less tolerant of the heat.
 Although it is never too cold, it can get a little chilly in the evenings and you might need a warm jumper or fleece.

-Galapagos in September: Snapshot
+Galapagos in September: At a glance

 Ocean currents: Humboldt Current’s influence continues.